JacintoDesign/code100/README.md

 Day 40:
 Finished learning about optimizing for the Critical Render Path.
 Tomorrow I will attempt to make a website smaller.

+Day 41:
+Worked more on CC5.

+Day 42:
+Optimized images on my website to reduce file size by 70%.
+Experimented with video background.